First, did you know it’s International Waffle Day? It’s the perfect day to celebrate at a diner…

 Overall thoughts/ Summary:

 I liked Johns City Diner, but I was extremely disappointed they were out of the chicken and waffles.
-If I’m in the area, I would like to come back, but with their limited weekend hours, I don’t know if that’s possible.
+If I’m in Birmingham, I would like to come back, but with their limited weekend hours, I don’t know if that’s possible.

 Questions for you: